srchilde-coder/Telling-Stories-with-Data/critique-by-design.md

 I figured that organization or companies in the pet industry could find this useful- like pet food/supplies stores or animal service organizations like the SPCA.
 Or, if someone was considering moving to another country, this would give them insight into what kinds of pets are common to own there.
 Still, it is a niche audience.

-After reading Stephan Few's model on Effective Data Visualization, I can to the conclusion that this visualization was
+After reading Stephen Few's model on Data Visualization Effectiveness Profile and learning about the 7 different categories that we can use to evaluate the overall effectiveness of a visualization, I realized that the original graphic wasn't really that usefull or engaging.
+Though the graphic was aesthetically ok and generally intuitive, it didn't do much to help audience members interpret the data or give it any meaning.
+There was no story.

 ## Step three: Sketch a solution
 I first started by writing out what I though the original graphic was trying to accomplish- comparison of countries and comparison of pets within countries.
 I also realized that this data was more declarative than it was exploratory, and more data driven than conceptual- which led me to categorize this data visualization as an 'Everyday Data Viz', as referenced in the Good Charts textbook.